Is It Worth Visiting Andorra la Vella?

 Last Updated:

-When we told people we were going to spend a few days visiting Andorra, we were met with a lot of blank looks.
-Andorra isn’t on most people’s radar.
-Actually, from our experience, most people don’t even know that it’s a country.
+When we told people we were going to spend a few days visiting Andorra, we were met with a lot of blank stares.
+Andorra isn’t on most people’s radars.
+In fact, most people haven’t even heard of it.

 Andorra la Vella

-Short answer, it’s both.
+Short answer: it’s both.
 Translated from Catalan, Andorra la Vella means Andorra the Town.
 Come to think of it, its name is well deserved.
-After all, Andorra la Vella is the country’s only city.
-And yes, it’s the capital city.
+Not only is it Andorra’s capital city, Andorra la Vella is the country’s only city.

 Salvador Dali sculpture 'Nobility of Time' in Andorra la Vella